 The Limits of Market Segmentation

 How do you judge the effectiveness of the communication?
-Advertising Association awards?
+Advertising awards?
 Critical acclaim?
 Peer commentary?
 Employee reaction?
 Competitive reaction?

 However, most major advertisers settle for critical (creative) acclaim first and mediocre sales results, second.
 All because they have no accurate means of measuring sales increases due to advertising success.

 Here is why.
 Let’s talk about the three critical elements of successful advertising, two of which ad agencies and marketing departments already do very well.
 Let’s grade each element as we go.